NickGrunert/master-thesis/modules/03_truth_compare.typ

     This phenomenon can be attributed to the inherent limitations of the data, which is constrained within the range of 0 to 1.
     Consequently, the utilisation of the #abr("MAE") as a standalone metric is sufficient for data analysis in this context, as the impact of the #abr("RMSE") on outliers is deemed negligible.

+    The R2 score's open range of $(-infinity, 1]$ complicates analysis.
+    Interpreting the R2 score poses a significant challenge, as it would necessitate the creation of a valid interpretation of the relationship between the score's magnitude and the performance of the algorithm.
+    An evaluation indicates that the values predominantly manifest a negative tendency, with most instances exhibiting lower magnitudes.
+    However, it is noteworthy that some instances display significantly higher magnitudes.
+    This observation strongly suggests that the algorithmic correlation does not align much with the suppositions made in this particular section.
+    However, the fundamental principle of the R2 score and the assessment of the congruence between the data and a linear model remains an essential property of the algorithm, a consideration that will be pertinent to the subsequent steps.

+    The R2 score demonstrated by @fig:truth_compare:metrics:a is notably negative, suggesting a complete absence of correlation between the algorithm and the ground truth data.
+    However, an examination of the data suggests an alternative conclusion, indicating a linear relationship that is simply tilted, rather than originating from the origin (0, 0), as the R2 score implemented here assumes.

     #subpar.grid(
       columns: 4,
       gutter: 2mm,